nvladimiroff/flora/README.md

 ### Unopinionated but pluggable

-Flora is a generic static site generator and in the core engine, doesn't favor any particular use case.
+Flora is a generic static site generator and doesn't favor any particular use case.
 Making Flora do specific things better is achieved using plugins.
 Flora ships with a few plugins for common use cases like blogs and handling static files.